 The CFN team (Lethal Dark Assassins aka Ninjas) needs a volunteer.
 If you were interested in doing B2K, but unsure what it was like, this might be a good way to see what it's all about (and then sign up next year!)

 I have no idea what specifically our volunteer will be doing, but will have more info soon.
 Please let Ryan or me know right away if you might be interested in this opportunity.

 Come try our new class - OG BARBELL - Tues/Thurs from 5 to 7 pm.

-This will be a barbell/strength WOD series with a similar format to the last time we did OLY class.
+This is a barbell/strength WOD series with a similar format to our last OLY class.

-The plan is for this 2 hour time period to be open-gym; where those wanting to work on strength/barbell can come in and work at their own pace through a WOD that will be posted both on the site under a 2nd tab to the right of the regular daily WOD in the WOD blog; as well as it will be posted on a white board in the box that will be specifically dedicated to OG BARBELL.
+This 2 hour time period is a open-gym; where those wanting to work on strength/barbell can come in and work at their own pace through a WOD that will be posted both on the site under a 2nd tab to the right of the regular daily WOD in the WOD blog; as well as it will be posted on a white board in the box that will be specifically dedicated to OG BARBELL.